 \item In their paper, \cite{Arnsdorf:2001qb}, Arnsdorf and Smolin consider the possibilities that the resolution to their puzzle might be either that string theory is not a theory of quantum gravity or that the Maldacena dual (i.e. ${\cal N}=4$ supersymmetric Yang Mills theory) in the AdS$_5$ version of holography does not exist as a quantum field theory in Minkowski space satisfying the basic axioms of nets of local *-algebras.
 While we of course can not discount either of these possibilities, we shall aim in Section \ref{Sect:discuss} to arrive at at least a partial resolution to the Arnsdorf Smolin puzzle without contemplating either of these possibilities.

 \item For the subtleties involved in determining what is meant by the `same quantum field theory on two different curved spacetime backgrounds' see \cite{Fewster:2011pe, Fewster:2011pn}.

-\item When we ask about the state of quantum gravity (as described by string theory) corresponding to a thermal state defined on a boundary cylinder, then the picture (see Figure \ref{Fig:BTZcylinders}) of the full maximally extended Schwarzschild AdS spacetime with its two boundary cylinders is probably misleading.
+\item (See also the two paragraphs immediately following the italicized statement in Section \ref{subsect:matgrav}.)
+When we ask about the state of quantum gravity (as described by string theory) corresponding to a thermal state defined on a boundary cylinder, then the picture (see Figure \ref{Fig:BTZcylinders}) of the full maximally extended Schwarzschild AdS spacetime with its two boundary cylinders is probably misleading.
 This picture is meaningful in the context of quantum field theory on a fixed curved spacetime.
 But, already in Euclidean quantum gravity (see \cite{Gibbons:1976ue}, \cite{Hawking:1980gf}), it seems not to be meaningful, for a given cylinder, to regard it as a `right cylinder' and to assume the existence of a left wedge and a left cylinder.
 (Note that this point is unrelated to the `single exterior black holes' considered by Louko and Marolf \cite{Louko:1998hc} and by Maldacena \cite{Maldacena:2001kr}.)
 With our `matter-gravity entanglement hypothesis' (discussed in Subsection \ref{subsect:matgrav}) one might say, indeed, that the role which would be played by the left wedge is, in a sense, taken over by the quantum gravitational field.